ismatfarjana/T1A3_Portfolio/README.md

 👉  A simple website with no fancy animation or parallax that suits the personality of Syeda.

-👉  To demonstrate web development skills of Syeda by development of mockeups according to the list of requirements and
+👉  To demonstrate web development skills of Syeda by development of mockeups according to the list of requirements.

 ---